History of Poland (1945–1989): Consolidation of communist power

-The communists, favored by the Yalta decisions, enjoyed the advantages of Soviet support within the Soviet plan of bringing Eastern Europe firmly under the influence of the Soviet Union; they exercised control over crucial government departments, such as the security services (security was in the hands of the Soviet NKVD until its Polish counterparts were developed).
-Beginning in the later part of 1944, following the defeat of the Warsaw Uprising and the promotion of the populist program of the PKWN, the London exiled government's delegation was increasingly seen by the majority of Poles as a failed enterprise, its political-military organizations became isolated, and the resistance against the new communist political and administrative forces decisively weakened.
-The population was tired of the years of oppression and conflict and the ideas expressed in the PKWN Manifesto and their progressive implementation attracted widening social support.
-Beyond the land reform, the PKWN Manifesto foresaw no further radical ownership changes and nationalization of industry was not mentioned.
-On the contrary, business property was supposed to return to its owners as the economic relations become properly regulated.
-From 1944 in liberated areas, responding to promulgated slogans, workers spontaneously took over existing factory installations, established workers' councils, undertook reconstruction, activation and production.
-A considerable labor struggle and compulsion were necessary for the PPR to claim the factories and enforce its own rules.
+The communists, favored by the Yalta decisions, enjoyed the advantages of Soviet support within Soviet plans to bring Eastern Europe firmly under the influence of the Soviet Union; they exercised control over crucial government departments such as the security services.
+Beginning in late 1944, after the defeat of the Warsaw Uprising and the promotion of PKWN populist, the exiled government delegation from London was increasingly seen by Poles as a failed enterprise, its political-military organizations became isolated, and resistance against Communist political and administrative forces decisively weakened.
+The population, tired of the years of oppression and conflict, found the ideas of the PKWN Manifesto and their progressive implementation increasingly attractive.
+Beyond land reform, the PKWN Manifesto called for no further radical changes in ownership, and nationalization of industry was not mentioned.
+Business property was supposed to return to its owners as economic relations became properly regulated.
+Responding to promulgated slogans, workers in liberated areas starting in 1944 spontaneously took over existing factories, established workers' councils, and undertook reconstruction, activation and production.
+Considerable struggle and compulsion were necessary for the PPR to claim the factories and enforce its own rules.

-The PKWN was reshaped into the Provisional Government of the Republic of Poland (Rząd Tymczasowy Rzeczypospolitej Polskiej, RTRP), which functioned from January 1945.
+The PKWN was reshaped into the Provisional Government of the Republic of Poland (Rząd Tymczasowy Rzeczypospolitej Polskiej, RTRP), which functioned from January 1945 on.
 This government was headed by Edward Osóbka-Morawski, a socialist, but the communists, mostly non-PPR Soviet employees such as Michał Rola-Żymierski, held a majority of key posts.
-In April 1945, a Polish-Soviet treaty of friendship and cooperation was signed; it severely limited the possibilities of future Western or émigré impact or internal cooperation with non-communist political forces in Poland.
-The consecutive early Soviet-influenced governments were subordinate to the unelected, communist-controlled parliament, the State National Council (Krajowa Rada Narodowa, KRN), formed by Gomułka and his PPR in occupied Warsaw in January 1944.
-The communist governmental structures were not recognized by the increasingly isolated Polish government-in-exile, which had formed its own quasi-parliament, the Council of National Unity (Rada Jedności Narodowej, RJN).
+A Polish-Soviet treaty of friendship and cooperation signed in April 1945 severely limited future Western or émigré impact or internal cooperation with non-communist political forces in Poland.

 The Yalta agreement stipulated a governmental union in Poland of "all democratic and anti-Nazi elements".
-Prime Minister Stanisław Mikołajczyk of the Polish government-in-exile resigned his post in November 1944 and having accepted the Yalta terms went to Moscow, where he negotiated with Bolesław Bierut the shape of a "national unity" government".
-Mikołajczyk, along with several other exiled Polish leaders, returned to Poland in July 1945.
+Prime Minister Stanisław Mikołajczyk of the Polish government-in-exile resigned his post in November 1944 and having accepted the Yalta terms, went to Moscow and negotiated with Bolesław Bierut the shape of a "national unity" government".
+Mikołajczyk, and several other exiled Polish leaders returned to Poland in July 1945.